 All vaccine candidates are heavily scrutinized in clinical trials and by Health Canada.
 The approval process is rigorous.
 Even after approval, Health Canada and the Public Health Agency of Canada continue to monitor the safety and effectiveness of vaccines.

 You can expect to feel similar to what you feel after receiving the flu vaccine.
 In the short term, you may experience minor symptoms such as localized swelling or pain at the injection site.
-You can also feel unwell or get a headache or fever that lasts a few days.
+You may also feel unwell or get a headache or fever that lasts a few days.

 Yes.
 Ontario’s doctors trust the COVID-19 vaccines because they are safe and they work.
 We encourage the public to receive the vaccine when they are able to.
 Ask your doctor to learn more.